NaCuMa/Anomaly-Detection-on-Dynamic-Graph-to-identify-disinformation/README.md

 ## Running the codes

-Open the TGN\Main_notebook.ipynb notebook.
+Open the code\TGN\Main_notebook.ipynb notebook.
 Run all to test it on the btc_alpha benchmark dataset with 5% of anomalies.
 Results are available in the Anomaly detection\Results and Not to modify: reliability module\Results sections.

 If you want to try another benchmark dataset, three cells need to be updated :
  - In Prepare dataset\Benchmark\To do: choice of the dataset, you need to indicate two times the name of the chosen dataset (uci, digg, email, btc_alpha, btc_otc or AST);